yannickycpan/oxford-engs-AIML-cwm/index.md

 ### Acknowledgement

-python basics and Exercise 1, 2 are adapted from the previous instructor Naeemullah Khan's course.
+python basics are adapted from the previous instructor Naeemullah Khan's course.